fbtriangle/AIESEC/Preparation/Homework/README.md

 ### Question 75
-Please generate a random float where the value is between 5 and 95 using Python math module.
+Please generate a random float where the value is between 5 and 95 using JS module.

 Hints:
 Use random.random() to generate a random float in [0,1].